-In the street that I grew up on the police drama The Sweeney was regularly filmed on this and the surrounding streets, wastelands, and in the still existing bomb-sites that dotted this part of West London in the 1970s.
-On both sides of this street there lived, I presume unknown to the actors and film and lighting crew making their episodes, real police officers and their families in two non-descript post war apartment blocks that ran the whole length of the road.
-Many were real life detectives and some were in the very real Flying Squad that the program was based upon.
-I remember looking down on one occasion from my vantage point four floors above at a white van that was noisily revving its engine so that the tires would spin, screeching and producing smoke from burnt rubber on tarmac.
-Eventually it would tear down the street as it was filmed by cameras loaded with 16mm film-stock which produced in the series a gritty and realistic aesthetic.
-Over and over again the van sped down the street, repeating the scene until the crew were ready to capture their takes.
-Later in the year the program would be broadcast and we would eagerly await the scenes that we had witnessed being filmed and in the school-yard the next day some of those scenes would be reenacted again, such was the popularity of the show.
+For five years on the street that I grew up on the police drama The Sweeney was filmed on this and the surrounding streets, wastelands, and in the still existing bomb-sites that peppered this part of West London in the 1970s.
+On both sides of this street there lived, perhaps unknown to the actors and film and lighting crew making their episodes, real police officers and their families in two non-descript post war blocks of flats that ran the whole length of the road.
+Many were real life detectives and some were in the very real flying squad that the program was based upon.
+Police and military families inhabit a class of their own.
+A disciplinary class and home life was sometimes as tumultuous as anything depicted in the episodes being made.